namelesspal18/makinteractlab.github.io/_projects/ElaStick_2020.md

 ### References

-[Best paper award 🏆] Neung Ryu, Woojin Lee, Myung Jin Kim, and Andrea Bianchi.
+[Best paper award (top 1%) 🏆] Neung Ryu, Woojin Lee, Myung Jin Kim, and Andrea Bianchi.
 2020. **ElaStick: A Handheld Variable Stiffness Display for Rendering Dynamic Haptic Response of Flexible Object**.
 To appear in Proceedings of UIST 2020.

 <!-- DO NOT CHANGE MANUALLY -->